felleg/felleg.gitlab.io-backup/content/posts/20201018-misterfpga.md

 the MiSTer can even follow original specs more closely than the original consoles, in some way it is often more accurate than the machines it is emulating.
 If you dread input lag in your gaming sessions, the MiSTer has you covered.
-Using FPGA, you can switch between different console revisions on the fly (e.g. sound chips on the Sega Genesis, color palettes, etc.).
+Using FPGA, you can switch between different console revisions on the fly (e.g. sound chips on the Sega Genesis, different color palettes, etc.).
 You don't have to fear about aging chips: every time you load a console on an FPGA, it's as if it was fresh from the factory!

 A great quality of life improvement is that the MiSTer can connect to HDMI monitors, as well as CRT monitors.
 It can do everything the original machines could, while also conveniently being compatible with modern-day